-Liberal California became the largest legal U.S. marketplace, while conservative Utah and Oklahoma embraced medical marijuana.
-Canada ushered in broad legalization , and Mexico's Supreme Court set the stage for that country to follow.
+Liberal California became the largest legal U.S. marketplace, conservative Utah and Oklahoma embraced medical marijuana, and the U.S. East Coast got its first commercial pot shops.
+Canada ushered in broad legalization, and Mexico's Supreme Court set the stage for that country to follow.

 U.S. drug regulators approved the first marijuana-based pharmaceutical to treat kids with a form of epilepsy, and billions of investment dollars poured into cannabis companies.
 Even main street brands like Coca-Cola said they are considering joining the party.